 The place is gorgeous, the cooking school and restaurant are in a historical Sino-Portuguese mansion built 100 years ago.
 Surrounded by a huge garden the house itself is one of Phuket’s attractions.

 Sunsets in Phuket are always a spectacle, but if you want to see the best one, head to the Promthep Cape!
 I know, it’s a famous attraction in Phuket and it’s gonna be packed.
 But the truth is: this is the best sunset point on the island.

 Sunset at the Promthep Cape is not one of those Phuket attractions for adults only, you can bring the whole family if you’re traveling together.
 Kids will love to run around the green and climb the rocks.

 However, if you love to watch sunsets with smaller crowds, like us, you can follow our suggestion and go to a different spot.
 Not as popular as the Promthep Cape, the windmill viewpoint, along the road that connects Yanui and Nai Harn beaches, is one of the places to go in Phuket to watch the sun go down.

 Sit back, relax, enjoy the view, and drink from a coconut [or have a beer].
 If you’re looking for what to see in Phuket that will relax your entire spirit, a sunset is a must!

-With a scooter, you can travel easily, and reach all the top attractions in Phuket.
+It’s a great way to experience Phuket activities and places.
+You can travel easily with a scooter and reach the top attractions in Phuket without spending much time in traffic, as would happen if you were by car.
 Plus, you won’t need to bargain with taxi or tuk-tuk drivers.

 However, be careful when renting a scooter!
 Choose a motorbike that is in good condition, take photos of it, and always ask for a receipt after paying.